deCadeh/OSTrICa/README.md

 Plugins are stored in the directory named `Plugins`.
 To create a new Plugin you need to create a new subdirectory under `Plugins` and within that new directory a new `__init__.py` should be added.

-OSTrICa will call 2 functions within each plugins `run` and `data_visualization`, defined as follow:
+OSTrICa will call 2 functions within each plugins `run` and `data_visualization`, defined as follows:
 ```python
 # intelligence is the IoC provided (eg.: something@yahoo.com)
 # extraction_type is the typology (eg.: an MD5 or email, etc)